fxnaranjo/filenet/README.md

 * In the next screen just hit ENTER because no additional components will be installed
 ![Opp5](https://github.com/fxnaranjo/filenet/raw/main/images/5operator.png "Operator5")

-* Next, you must select the features of filnet to be installed, just hit ENTER because no additional will be required.
+* Next, you must select the features of filnet to be installed, just hit ENTER because no additional features will be required.
 By default cpe,graphql and navigator are installed
 ![Opp6](https://github.com/fxnaranjo/filenet/raw/main/images/6operator.png "Operator6")

 * Next, indicate that you already have an Entitlement Registry key